tomatrow/nano-eslint/nano-eslint.novaextension/README.md

 ## Configuration

+- Fix on save
+    - Run `eslint --fix` if enabled
 - ESLint Filepath
     - location of ESLint executable
 - Shell Filepath
     - location of shell to run ESLint
+- Config File Names
+    - ESLint config file names to look for